Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - A [Snowflake](https://trial.snowflake.com) Account

 ### What You’ll Build
-- A continous data pipeline using Dynamic tables
+- A continuous data pipeline using Dynamic tables
 - Data validation automation and alerts

 <!-- ------------------------ -->